 If you are a business with money to spend, you can also pay popular influencers in your community to post about your product or service.

 While megastar influencers like Kim Kardashian will likely cost you hundreds of thousands of dollars. you can get smaller influencers to work with you for much more affordable fees.

-Plus, there is data that shows that working with smaller influencers, called “micro influencers, produces better results than larger, more popular influencers.
+Plus, data shows that working with smaller influencers, called “micro-influencers, produces better results than larger, more popular influencers.

 Host a takeover

-If Person A announces that they are taking over your Instagram for a day, then the followers of Person A are going to see that and check out your Instagram page to see what Person A posts.
+If Person A announces that they are taking over your Instagram for a day, then Person A’s followers will see that and check out your Instagram page to see what Person A posts.

 Once you have drawn Person A’s audience to your page, part of this new audience’s interest in Person A’s posts is going to inevitably spill over into your own posts.

 The more eyes on and interest in your posts, the more Likes your going to get on your posts.